 Call our client relationship coordinator to learn more about how we can help.

-Over-eating / Weight Loss
+Over-eating and Weight Loss

-At Directions Counseling Group we find that overeating is often a symptom of other problems.
+We find that overeating is often a symptom of other problems.
 We encourage every client to begin with a thorough review of their physical and emotional health which includes both physician and counselor evaluation.
 When a significant component of the overeating is an unhealthy means of coping with emotions, we can help you.

 The following checklist is designed to help you honestly assess your relationship with food.
 If you notice three or more of these symptoms we encourage you to call and inquire about how we can help.